DePauw Tigers

 The DePauw Tigers are the athletic teams that represent DePauw University, a small liberal arts school in Greencastle, Indiana.
 The university's teams play in the NCAA Division III and currently belong to the North Coast Athletic Conference.

 DePauw has a passionate and long-standing rivalry with nearby Wabash College, culminating each football season with the Monon Bell game, which is the sixth most-played Division III rivalry and the 12th-most played in college football.
 To date, there have been 116 total games played between the two teams, resulting in a lead for Wabash at 60–53–9.

+In 1933, head coach Ray "Gaumey" Neal led the DePauw Tigers football team to an unbeaten, untied, and unscored opening season.
+The Tigers compiled a 7–0–0 record and outscored their opponents 136–0.
+Neal nearly duplicated this feat in 1943, but DePauw, 5–0–1, finished the season with one scoreless tie and six points allowed in a different game.
+The only points surrendered that season was in a 39–6 victory over Indiana State and the only non-win was a 0–0 tie against Oberlin.
+The Tigers outscored their opponents, 206–6.

-DePauw had been a member of the Southern Collegiate Athletic Conference from 1997 to 2011, and won numerous conference championships, most notably in women's basketball, where the school is a Division III power.
-DePauw's program had also won the conference's overall "President's Trophy" seven times in that span, including six consecutive President's Trophies from 2005–06 to 2010–11.
+DePauw had been a member of the Southern Collegiate Athletic Conference from 1997 to 2011 and won numerous conference championships, most notably in women's basketball, where the school is a Division III power.
+DePauw's program had also won the conference's overall "President's Trophy" seven times in that span, including six consecutive President's Trophies from 2005 to 2006 to 2010–11.
+In 2007, the Tigers defeated Washington University in St. Louis to win the Division III title in women's basketball.
+The women's softball team won the regional title, advancing to the Division III College World Series for the first time in school history.
+Most notably in 2021, the DePauw softball team finished third at the NCAA Division III Softball Championship.